Gjøvdal

 Gjøvdal (historic: Gjevedal) is a former municipality in the old Aust-Agder county in Norway.
 The municipality existed from 1908 until its dissolution in 1960.
 It covered the Gjøv river valley and the surrounding moors.
 It is currently part of the municipality of Åmli in Agder county.
 The administrative centre was the village of Askland where Gjøvdal Church is located.

 History

-The parish of Gjøvdal was part of the municipality of Åmli since 1 January 1838 (see formannskapsdistrikt law).
+The parish of Gjøvdal (originally spelled Gjevedal) was part of the municipality of Åmli since 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1908, the municipality of Åmli was split into three separate municipalities: Gjevedal (population: 590), Lille Topdal (population: 389), and Åmli (population: 2,024).
 In 1911, the name Gjevedal was changed to "Gjøvdal".

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1960, the municipality of Gjøvdal (population: 362) was reunited with Åmli (population: 1,947) to form a new, enlarged Åmli municipality.
 (The municipality of Tovdal was merged into Åmli in 1967.)